 Provide components for removing waste such as gates, pipes, docks, wet wells, pumping platforms, retaining walls, or ramps.
 Incorporate features to protect against erosion, tampering, and accidental release of stored waste as necessary.
+Design ramps to empty liquid waste to be 4 horizontal to 1 vertical or flatter.
+Design ramps to empty slurry, semi-solid, or solid waste to be 10 horizontal to 1 vertical or flatter unless a special traction surface is provided.

-Design ramp slopes to accommodate anticipated equipment and traction available.
-Use NRCS CPS Nutrient Management (Code 590) for land application of stored material or follow other disposal options outlined in a Comprehensive Nutrient Management Plan (CNMP).
-Install anti-scour pads at all planned pump out and agitation locations to prevent erosion or damage to the foundation, embankment, or lining of the waste storage facility.
+Use Virginia CPS Nutrient Management (Code 590) for land application of stored material or follow other disposal options outlined in a Comprehensive Nutrient Management Plan (CNMP).